 Reward-Based Training Alone IS Possible

 Reward-based training alone is possible.
 Positive reinforcement is better if a person has the skill and desire to master positive training techniques.
+See our post on How to Use Positive Reinforcement training.
 In almost all situations, positive reinforcement can work.
 The key is to learn a few non-punishment based techniques to stop bad behavior.
 Then use reward-based training to train an alternative behavior.

 Non-punishment Training Techniques